codehsbooks/apjava/Classes-And-Object-Oriented-Programming/using-a-class-as-a-client.md

 <hr>
 In Java, we can think of everything as a class.
 If we want to write a program to act as a grade book, ***Grade Book*** is a class.
 The same can be thought of with any program you code in Java.

 Since we can think of everything as a class in Java, we can bundle these classes and their functionality.
-You can even use classes that are written by other people without knowing exactly how they work.
+We can even use classes that are written by other people without knowing exactly how they work.

 Whenever we use a class it is a ***client of the class***.